APPEALING AN ASSESSMENT:

 The first thing a property owner should do if they do not understand or do not agree with a change in value to their property made by the assessor's office is to contact us directly to discuss the matter.
 As the elected assessor my job is to be fair, not to raise revenue.
 Our goal is to value each property correctly in relation to similar properties that have undergone a change in ownership, new construction or a decline in value at about the same time.

 We often recommend that the owner file a protective Application for Changed Assessment (appeal) pending our ability to review the value.
 The deadline for filing an appeal is July 2 - November 30 for the regular assessment roll or 60 days from the date of notice if a supplemental or escape assessment is made.
 During these reviews we often find that the owner understands and agrees with our value and withdraws the protective appeal.
 In other cases we agree on an adjustment and, if a protective appeal has been filed, we prepare a stipulation to be approved by the Napa County Board of Equalization.
-The application form can be found at:
+Learn about the assessment appeal process.

 Occasionally, after a review, the property owner does not accept the rationale for our value change or we do not believe the additional information the property owner provided us justifies an adjustment to our initial value.
 In those cases we ask the local Board of Equalization, the members of which are the members of the Board of Supervisors, to set a hearing.
 At the time of the hearing before the Board of Equalization we present the "defense" of our appraisal.
 The Board then decides whether to uphold our value, adopt the owner's requested value or set a value somewhere in between.
 The Board also may have the right to raise the value our office had initially enrolled.